joelouthan/Theologicus/src/matthew/matthew06-12_14-15-the-lords-prayer-forgive-us.md

 But look at how Joseph responds:

->Genesis 50:19-21 (CSB) But Joseph said to them, “Don’t be afraid.
+>Genesis 50:19-21 But Joseph said to them, “Don’t be afraid.
 Am I in the place of God?
 20 You planned evil against me; God planned it for good to bring about the present result—the survival of many people.
 21 Therefore don’t be afraid.
 I will take care of you and your children.”
 And he comforted them and spoke kindly to them.

 ###  How can we forgive: we are not defined and identified by the sins committed against us